bwang1008/TMCompiler/README.md

 3. Type `ls` in the terminal and ensure there are two executables named `compile` and `simulate`.

 ## Running the Project
 You can run one of the provided examples in `TMCompiler/programs/`, or you can write your own program.
 If you write your own, place it in the `TMCompiler/programs` folder, name it with a `.cpp` extension, and ensure that your file has a `int main()` function.
-Further notes on how to write such a proram is detailed below.
+Further notes on how to write such a program is detailed below.
 For now, suppose you want to run `TMCompiler/programs/fibonacci.cpp`, whose program requires an integer as input.

 Be sure you are in the `TMCompiler/build/` directory, and that the executables `compile` and `simulate` exist.